Get

 Conclusion

 Dogs can get toenail injuries just like humans can, and they can have split, torn, broken, and ingrown nails that can cause pain and discomfort.
 In some minor cases, the nail can heal without any treatment.
 However, if you notice uncontrollable bleeding or a foul odor signifying infection, it’s a good idea to call a vet.
-If your dog seems to be in pain, the nail is hanging off, or the quick is exposed, talk to your veterinarian for proper guidance.
+If your dog seems to be in pain, the nail is hanging off, or the quick is exposed, talk to a veterinarian for proper guidance.
 Reduce the risk of nail injuries by making sure you feed a high quality diet and get your dog’s nails trimmed regularly, especially when you hear them clicking on the floor.

 Featured Image Credit: Albina Gavrilovic, Shutterstock